Zilliqa/zq2/z2/docs/README.md

 - Install / upgrade a `zq2` network: [`z2 deployer`](./deployer.md)
 - Convert `zq1` to `zq2` persistence: [`z2 converter` ](./converter.md)
 - Promote a node as validator via `$ZIL` deposit: [`z2 deposit` ](./deposit.md)

+## Network specs

+Network specs are rather complex - sorry - they're intended as a concise description of a network's shape.

+You write a network spec as `[potential]:[actual]` . `[potential]` is a configuration of what nodes should be configured, and `[actual]` of those that should be started now.

+Each configuration is a series of fields separated by `/`.
+Currently, there is only one field, `validators`.
+An empty configuration means a series of 0s.

+Each field is a comma-separated list of ranges - eg. `2` or `1,4-5`.

+Thus `1,2,3/` means "Create a network of three validators - nodes 1,2,3 and start none of them".

+Ranges are inclusive, so `2-3` means "start validators 2 and 3" - beware of this because internally we convert to the standard Rust half-open ranges.